Awadje/100-days-of-code-2/log.md

 ### Day 2: August 12, 2019

-**Today's Progress**: Worked again on the React site, turning the input of the form into an object.
-Working on implementing a tags system on the Gatsby blog
+**Today's Progress**: Worked again on the React site, turning the input of the form into a workable object.
+Also worked on implementing a tags system on the Gatsby blog

 **Thoughts:** A lot of console logging to create the data structure I had in mind.
 Implementing the tags on Gatsby required more time than expected and will continue with that Tomorrow! :metal: